thegooddocsproject/website-hugo/content/en/who-we-are.md

 -   Jared Morgan
 -   Lana Brindley

 PSC members may retire any time.
-If a PSC member becomes inactive, for multiple quarters, it may time to retire.
+If a PSC member becomes inactive, for multiple quarters, it may be time to retire.
 (Ex-members will typically be welcomed back if they become active again.)
 An inactive member may be invited to retire.
 If unresponsive they may be removed by the existing PSC.

 ## Mentors
 Informal and semi-formal mentoring is a natural part of our community which we encourage and enjoy.